MihretZemedkun/week08/README.md

 g.code {arg = 6; env = g.env}
 ```

+Note that

-Note that each of the 3 record creations above would entail memory allocations (mallocs) and each of the 5 record projections (i.e., dots) above would give rise to `LOD` instructions.
++ each of the 3 record creations above would entail memory allocations (mallocs);
++ each of the 5 field assignments would require a `STORE` instruction and
++ each of the 5 record projections (i.e., dots) above would give rise to `LOAD` instructions.

 So closure creation and application are both relatively expensive as compared to a standard function call.

 ### 3. Introduction to the MiniC compiler